 Kathleen Sprows Cummings

-Associate Professor; William W. and Anna Jean Cushwa Director, Cushwa Center for the Study of American Catholicism
+Professor; William W. and Anna Jean Cushwa Director, Cushwa Center for the Study of American Catholicism

 - (574) 631-8749

 - Time Period(s)

 Kathleen Sprows Cummings is the William W. and Anna Jean Cushwa Director of the Cushwa Center for the Study of American Catholicism at the University of Notre Dame.
 She is also an associate professor of American studies and history at Notre Dame.